 Even for women who remain employed, issues with child care can cause them to miss work.
 Recent data show that in May 2023, 40,000 employed women reported not being at work due to child care problems, five times the number of men who reported child care-related absences.
 These disparate absences show how child care issues are disproportionately harming women's labor force participation-a key input into economic growth.
 This time away from the labor market can also create long-term scarring effects, decreasing lifetime earnings and negatively impacting families' economic security as well as overall economic growth and resilience.
-The security as well as overall economic growth and resilience.
+So

 In order to boost labor force participation, it is essential that high-quality child care is made affordable and accessible.
 Limiting the amount that families have to pay for child care as a percentage of their household income allows families to keep more money in their pockets.
-Each year, labor force exits due to child care needs are estimated to cost parents and caregivers \$30-35 billion in lost income.87 When lost productivity and revenue due to decreased labor force participation are included, the economic cost may be as high as \$57 billion per year.88
+Each year, labor force exits due to child care needs are estimated to cost parents and caregivers \$30-35 billion in lost income.
+When lost productivity and revenue due to decreased labor force participation are included, the economic cost may be as high as \$57 billion per year.
+88